On Friday night, February 24, and Saturday night, February 25, the University of Maine will play hockey against Northeastern University of Boston.

 So it looks like you'll have to drive.
 Start out as if you're going to Boston: Take Interstate 95 North to New Haven.
 Take Exit 48, Interstate 91 North to Hartford.
 Take Exit 30, Interstate 84 East into Massachusetts.
 You'll merge with Interstate 90 East, the Massachusetts Turnpike, and take that until you reach Interstate 495, Boston's outer beltway.

 But instead of continuing on the Mass Pike to Boston, take Exit 11A onto I-495 North, into Boston's northern suburbs, until you reunite with I-95 North at Salisbury, just before reaching the New Hampshire State Line.
 You'll cross New Hampshire and go into Maine.
-Exit 193 will take you onto Stillwater Avenue.
-Cross the Stillwater River, make a right on College Avenue (Alternate U.S. Route 2), and drive a mile south.
-The University's athletic complex will be on your right.
+A big chunk of I-95 in Maine, but not all of it, is the Maine Turnpike.

 If all goes well, you should be in New York State (not counting Manhattan) for half an hour, in Connecticut for 2 hours, in Massachusetts for an hour and 15 minutes, New Hampshire for 15 minutes, and Maine for 3 and a half hours.
 Given rest stops near Hartford and right after crossing into Maine, it should take about 9 hours.